-CET1 ratio 108,1%
+CET1 ratio 110,35%

-T1 capital ratio 108,1%
+T1 capital ratio 110,35%

-Total Capital ratio 108,1%
+Total Capital ratio 110,35%

 The CET1 ratio is the CET1 capital of the Company expressed as a percentage of the total risk weighted assets for covering pillar 1 risks.
 The Tier 1 ratio is the T1 capital of the Company expressed as a percentage of the total risk weighted assets for covering Pillar I risks and the total capital ratio is the own funds of the Company expressed as a percentage of the total risk weighted assets for covering pillar 1 risks.
+The Company expressed as a percentage of the total risk weighted assets for covering pillar 1 risks.
 The Company aims to always maintain a high capital adequacy ratio, well above the required minimum of CET1 of 8% plus the applicable capital buffer(s).
 Ronin Europe Limited was granted an exemption from the requirement to maintain an institutional countercyclical capital buffer of Common Equity Tier I Capital.